thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_27.md

 ### 9. KEY QUOTES

 * **"The Biden Administration is using the SEC to advance a radical agenda that is based on ideology, not economics.
-This agenda is harmful to investors and the economy." (p.
-854)**  This quote reflects Burton's view of the Biden Administration as pursuing a radical agenda that is harmful to the financial sector.
+This agenda is harmful to investors and the economy." <sup>(854)</sup>**  This quote reflects Burton's view of the Biden Administration as pursuing a radical agenda that is harmful to the financial sector.
 * **"The Dodd-Frank Act was a massive overreaction to the financial crisis.
-It has created a regulatory labyrinth that is stifling innovation and economic growth." (p.
-855)**  This quote highlights Burton's opposition to financial regulation and his belief that it hinders economic growth.
+It has created a regulatory labyrinth that is stifling innovation and economic growth." <sup>(855)</sup>**  This quote highlights Burton's opposition to financial regulation and his belief that it hinders economic growth.
-* **"We need to deregulate the financial sector and reduce the role of government in financial markets." (p.
-862)**  This quote encapsulates Burton's vision for a more laissez-faire approach to financial regulation.
+* **"We need to deregulate the financial sector and reduce the role of government in financial markets." <sup>(862)</sup>**  This quote encapsulates Burton's vision for a more laissez-faire approach to financial regulation.
 * **"The SEC should focus on its core mission of protecting investors from fraud.
-It should not be used to advance a social agenda." (p.
-862)**  This quote reflects Burton's rejection of the SEC's efforts to address climate change and DEI.
+It should not be used to advance a social agenda." <sup>(862)</sup>**  This quote reflects Burton's rejection of the SEC's efforts to address climate change and DEI.
-* **"We must unleash the power of free markets to create jobs, grow the economy, and make America great again." (p.
-868)**  This quote connects Burton's vision for financial deregulation to a broader conservative agenda of promoting economic growth and American exceptionalism.
+* **"We must unleash the power of free markets to create jobs, grow the economy, and make America great again." <sup>(868)</sup>**  This quote connects Burton's vision for financial deregulation to a broader conservative agenda of promoting economic growth and American exceptionalism.

 ### 10. SUMMARY & SIGNIFICANCE